Applying to the University of Alberta Rheumatology Program

 - Outreach clinics to Red Deer, Edson, and Yellowknife

 - Regular injection clinics

 For more information on the application & selection process, please visit the CaRMS (Canadian Resident Matching Service) website.
-Also, please feel free to contact our program administrator, Melissa Rice at (780) 248-1509,, or email at email@example.com.
+Also, please feel free to contact our program administrator, firstname.lastname@example.org.
+Emails unrelated to our residency program should not be directed here.